 Harvest Africa Applications Framework

-She directs the Africa Program under NASA Harvest to develop research methods and deploy solutions for stakeholders, including government, regional and humanitarian organizations.
+The Africa Program under NASA Harvest aims to develop research methods and deploy solutions for stakeholders, including government, regional, and humanitarian organizations.
 The Harvest Africa program priorities include:

 1. Improving monitoring and early warning systems that provide actionable data and

 information on agricultural productivity and food security at multiple scales

 2. Advancing EO-AI methods that underpin the data and systems